Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 3. Optional ingredients:

-For additional nutrients and flavor, you can add 1 teaspoon of unsweetened apple puree or a little lean cottage cheese and mix well.
+For additional nutrients and flavor, you can add 1 teaspoon of unsweetened applesauce or some low-fat cottage cheese and mix well.

 4. Serving: